Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Methodology

 \subsection{Proposed Black-Box Defense Methods}

-We discuss in this section our two defense methods in detail:\\ \heading{ZO Robust UNet Denoised Smoothing (ZO-RUDS) Defense (RGE Optimization).} In order to achieve ZO-RUDS with our proposed pre-pended RDUNet denoiser to the black-box model $f$, we represent our objective function as,
+We discuss in this section our two defense methods in detail:\\ \heading{ZO Robust UNet Denoised Smoothing (ZO-RUDS) Defense (RGE Optimization).} We represent $\mathcal{L}_{Tot}$ as $\mathcal{L}_{Tot}^{R}(\Theta)$ when we optimize our objective function (Eq.~\ref{eqn:Equation13}) with RGE ZO optimization (R)~\cite{liu2020primer}.
+We calculate gradient estimate of $\mathcal{L}_{Tot}^{R}(\Theta)$ as,